HomeBackground

 Our team

-Zazamalala is supported and maintained by a group of enthusiastic people.
-Both in Madagascar and the Netherlands.
-You can find them here.
+Zazamalala has a staff of enthusiastic people, both in Madagascar and in the Netherlands.

 Dr. Simon Rietveld